 From the car park off Tully Street, Bongaree, you can reach Red Beach by following a vegetation-shrouded path to the surf-side stretch of sandy shores.
-With the vine-covered dunes spanning a few kilometres, Red Beach eventually meets up with Woody Bay which is just around the corner from the Woorim Beach off-leash dog area, making for a great scenic walk for dog owners (best done at low tide).
+With the vine-covered dunes spanning a few kilometres, Red Beach eventually meets up with Woody Bay making for a great scenic walk for dog owners (best done at low tide).

 There are no amenities at Red Beach so please be mindful of your waste and always clean up after your furry little friend.
-Please also be considerate and respect of the surrounds and leash your dog if wildlife is present.
+Please also be considerate and respect of the surrounds and ensure your pooch is always on a leash.

 Please note that the foreshore area between Red Beach access off Tully Street Bongaree and the carpark at the southern end of South Esplanade Bongaree is a dog prohibited area.